Rotifer/SqliteVba/README.md

 * VBA isn't very pleasant to work with but it beats PHP and Java (personal opinion)
 * Will Microsoft ever kill off VBA?
 * VBA isn't dead but it is like the undead (https://en.wikipedia.org/wiki/Undead)
-* Rubberduck takes VBA into the 21st century
+* Rubberduck takes VBA into the 21st century, see http://rubberduckvba.com/
 * Rubberduck is not working properly for me and I don't know why (Windows 10 on Mac usng Parallels Desktop)
 * SQLite is really great!
 * SQL is great!